Restaurant Refrigeration Maintenance

 Walk-in coolers and reach-in units are mission-critical equipment.
 A single compressor failure during summer can mean thousands in lost inventory and a forced closure.
 Preventive maintenance catches failing components before they take down your cold chain.

 Refrigeration pricing depends on unit count, type, and access.
-Walk-ins, reach-ins, and prep tables each carry different labor — Boh quotes per unit before scheduling.
+Boh quotes per-unit before scheduling — walk-ins, reach-ins, and prep tables each have different labor requirements.

 LA County Environmental Health sets the 41°F line